Startappz/NodeJS-EasyS3Uploader/README.md

 EasyS3Uploader
 ==============

-This is an elegant for knox npm package to make uploading to Amazon S3 easier
+This is simple and  elegant wrapper for [knox](https://github.com/LearnBoost/knox) npm package to make it much easier and more fun to upload to Amazon S3 .

 ### Features
  + Upload file